Servo

 Access to the Servo platform is controlled through a layered authentication and authorization model designed to ensure that only authorized users can access the data and functions appropriate to their role.

 Servo uses WorkOS as our identity provider.
-All user sessions are authenticated through industry-standard OAuth 2.0 / OIDC flows, and access is granted via signed JSON Web Tokens (JWTs).
-Token signatures are validated against WorkOS's published JWKS (JSON Web Key Set) public keys, with keys cached and refreshed on a one-hour cycle.
+All user sessions are authenticated through industry-standard OAuth 2.0 / OIDC flows.
 We do not store user passwords — password management is delegated entirely to WorkOS and the identity providers it supports (SSO, social login, etc.).

 Tiered Authorization Model

-Every route in the Servo API is assigned an explicit authorization level, generated automatically from route definitions.
+Every route in the Servo API is assigned an explicit authorization level.
 The tiers are:

 • Public — No authentication required (health checks, webhooks)

-• Magic Link — Temporary passwordless access, narrowly scoped
+• Capability Link — High-entropy single-use access, narrowly scoped

-• Full Auth — Standard JWT, required for all customer-facing routes
+• Full Auth — Standard session token, required for all customer-facing routes

-• Servo Admin — Elevated internal access, cross-tenant operations
+• Platform Admin — Elevated internal access, cross-tenant operations

 • Blocked — Deprecated or unsafe routes explicitly denied